Redis Cluster Slot Allocation Basics

 Monitor cluster health via redis_exporter and Prometheus.
 Key metrics include:

-• redis_cluster_slots_assigned: Should equal 16,384 across the cluster.
+• redis_cluster_slots_assigned: Should equal 16,384 across the cluster; use this to alert on missing slot coverage.

 • redis_cluster_slots_ok: Validates slot health and replication status.